How to Move the Taskbar in Windows 11

 How to Move the Taskbar to a Second Monitor

-If you use more than one monitor, you can decide which one to position your taskbar on.
+Using multiple monitors lets you decide which one to position your taskbar on.
 Here are the steps:

 - Lastly, select and hold the taskbar to drag it to your second monitor.